-(C) Master programs can protect CMZ5 using the critical area protection standards of this section or by incorporating these principles and standards within their fish and wildlife habitat conservation area, frequently flooded area, or geologically hazardous area regulations.
+(IV) Development consistent with WAC 173-26-226(1)(f)(i)(I).(C) Master programs can protect CMZs using the critical area protection standards of this section or by incorporating these principles and standards within their fish and wildlife habitat conservation area, frequently flooded area, or geologically hazardous area regulations.
 Alternatively, a local government may choose to designate the channel migration zone as its own shoreline environment designation to provide additional management over allowed uses.